bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- Breezy and Mostly Cloudy
+- Mostly Cloudy
-- 40% humidity
+- 41% humidity
-- 17 mph wind
+- 16 mph wind
-- 68% cloud cover
+- 66% cloud cover
 - 47 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
 - 0.25 inches of rain expected in the next 48 hours